ArduPilot/ardupilot_wiki/common/source/docs/common-serial-led-ProfiLED.rst

 ProfiLED
 ========

-This feature is avalable in Copter 4.0 and later.
+This feature is available in Copter 4.0 and later.

 .. image:: ../../../images/ProfiLED.jpg